johnwargo/johnwargo-static-11ty/src/posts/2013/repeated-spam-oh-boy.md

 tags: post
 ---

 Got another spam email about my PayPal account.
-The text (and format of the email looked like it was exactly like the one I'd already written about, even the incorrect formatting of the link text at the bottom of the message.
+The text (and format of the email looked like it was exactly like the one I'd already written about), even the incorrect formatting of the link text at the bottom of the message.
 As I started looking at this one, I was able to tell immediately that it didn't come from PayPal.
 Take a look at this screen shot:

 ![](/images/2013/spam-2013-11-03-01_640.png)

 As you can see from the 'from' address, it's from paypal@services.com.
 Right away you can tell that the spammers were too stupid to even make it look like it came from paypal.com.

-Take a look at the source of the email mesage below:
+Take a look at the source of the email message below:

  ![](/images/2013/spam-2013-11-03-02_640.png)